mrv777/CPU-BTC-Puzzle-Solver/README.md

 ## Benchmark

-On an M1 Max Macbook Pro, does about 170K keys per second.
+On an M1 Max Macbook Pro, does ~350K keys per second.

 ## Important Notes